AVEVA/sample-adh-waveform_rest_api-dotnet/README.md

 ### Community

-If you would like to see an example of basic interactions with an ADH community, enter an existing community id in the `CommunityId` field of the configuration.
+If you would like to see an example of basic interactions with an Cds community, enter an existing community id in the `CommunityId` field of the configuration.
 Make sure to also grant the appropriate "Community Member" role to the Client-Credentials Client used by the sample.
 If you have not yet created a community, see the [documentation](https://docs.osisoft.com/bundle/ocs/page/communities/create-a-community.html) for instructions.
 Entering a community id will enable three additional steps in the sample.

-If you are not using ADH communities, leave the `CommunityId` field blank.
+If you are not using Cds communities, leave the `CommunityId` field blank.

 ## Create an SdsType

 To use SDS, you define SdsTypes that describe the kinds of data you want to store in SdsStreams.
 SdsTypes are the model that define SdsStreams.

 SdsTypes can define simple atomic types, such as integers, floats or strings, or they can define complex types by grouping other SdsTypes.
-For more information about SdsTypes, refer to the [SDS documentation](https://ocs-docs.osisoft.com/Content_Portal/Documentation/SequentialDataStore/Data_Store_and_SDS.html).
+For more information about SdsTypes, refer to the [SDS documentation](https://docs.aveva.com/bundle/data-hub/page/developer-guide/sequential-data-store-dev/sds-lp-dev.html).

 To create an SdsType with a rest call: